telerik/ajax-docs/general-information/integration-with-visual-studio/how-to-use-javascript-intellisense-for-the-telerik-controls.md

 >note If you are using Visual Studio 2008, you will need to install its Service Pack 1 to get support for `-vsdoc.js`files that contain the JavaScript intellisence.
 You can find mode information on the matter in the [VS2008 SP1 Hotfix to Support "-vsdoc.js" IntelliSense Doc Files](http://blogs.msdn.com/b/webdev/archive/2008/11/07/hotfix-to-enable-vsdoc-js-intellisense-doc-files-is-now-available.aspx) blog post.
 >

->note Visual Studio 2017 changed the way JavaScript Intellisense works and the approach described in this article no longer works with it.
-You can find a feature request for its support in the following page: [VS2017 JavaScript Intellisense support for UI for ASP.NET AJAX](https://feedback.telerik.com/Project/108/Feedback/Details/226029-vs2017-javascript-intellisense-support-for-ui-for-asp-net-ajax) so you can track its status.
-In the meantime, you can consider using [the TypeScript definitions for UI for ASP.NET AJAX]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/typescript-definitions/add-typescript-definitions-for-the-telerik-ui-for-asp.net-ajax-suite%}).

 >caption A list with the available methods